juantascon/tvcmd/README.md

-Both `format` and `ls` receive a pattern to identify episodes, this pattern is {showname}.s{season#}e{episode#}, ex: friends.s01e01, scrubs.s03e21, steins_gate.s01e10 or to select many: friends.s01e0* scrubs.*, steins_gate.s0*.
+Both `format` and `ls` receive a pattern to identify episodes, this pattern is {showname}.s{season#}e{episode#}, ex: friends.s01e01, scrubs.s03e21, steins_gate.s01e10.
+Additionally you can use wildcards for easier selections: friends.s01e0* scrubs.*, steins_gate.s0*.

-By default every new episode is marked as `new`, once you download an episode you can marked them as acquired with the `acquire` command and when you see it you can mark it as seen with the `see` command.
+By default every new episode is marked as `new`, once you download an episode you can marked them as acquired with the `acquire` command and once you see it you can mark it as seen with the `see` command.
 Episodes always follow this
 secuence: new &#10137; acquired &#10137; seen.